octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 #### Hand-ons

-We will deploy our raffle smart contract onto edonet.
+We will deploy our _Raffle_ smart contract onto _Edonet_.
 We'll need to add this network into the `truffle-config.js` file.
 First, we need a faucet account.
 Let's download a faucet from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) into our root project folder.

-Let's define an "edonet" network, that will use  this faucet:
+Let's define an _Edonet_ network, that will use this faucet:

 ```js
 const {alice} = require('./scripts/sandbox/accounts');